Finding and evaluating Information

-After you have identified the key concepts have a go at brainstorming as many alternative keywords and phrases as possible.
+After you have identified the key concepts, try brainstorming as many alternative keywords and phrases as possible.

-Thinking about your topic in this way forces you to describe your topic in "other words", which will provide you with some useful keyword alternatives to use when searching for information as well as help you to cement your understanding of the question.
+Thinking about your topic in this way helps you to describe your topic in "other words", which will provide you with some useful keyword alternatives to use when searching for information.

 |Key concept||Alternative keywords or synonyms|